 Note: These are prerequisite hours and therefore not included in hours required for graduation.
+Note: There are two options to satisfying the Prerequisite Sequence.

-- Option 1: two graduate courses that can be taken at Brenau (listed below):

-- Option 2: a series of undergraduate courses which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
+- Option 1: two graduate courses that can be taken at Brenau (listed below): - BA 508 Applied Economics for Managers transferred in as appropriate undergraduate courses from a regionally accredited university.
 For either option, the course must be taken within the last 5 years with a minimum grade of B.